StevenMayher/431-2021/classes/class19/README.md

 ## Announcements

 1. Results from the Minute Paper after Class 18 are to come.
+2. There's a [new version of RStudio available](https://www.rstudio.com/products/rstudio/download/#download).
+I suggest upgrading **after** you turn in Project A.
-2. Other announcements to come.
+3. Other announcements to come.

 ## Project A Final Weekend: Reminders